Mortgage vs Rent Lifetime Calculator

 How the Buy vs Rent Math Really Works

-Rent is pure expense — every dollar leaves permanently.
+Rent does not build equity — every dollar leaves permanently.
 Mortgage is part expense (interest, insurance, property tax) and part forced saving (principal payments build equity).
 Home value appreciation adds further wealth that renters don't capture.
 But buying has upfront costs (deposit, closing fees), ongoing costs (maintenance, property tax, insurance) and opportunity cost on the deposit that could have been invested otherwise.
 The long-run comparison requires modeling all these streams across decades.

 What Tips the Balance